charlietriplett/OpenA11yEngineer/_checklist-web/hint-help-error.md

 keyboard:
   tab: |
     The input comes into focus

+mobile:
+  swipe: |
+    The input's name is read, then the hint text

+screenreader:
   name:  |
     The input's name is read, then the hint text
   role:  |
     n/a
   group: |
     The hint should be read after the primary name
   state: |
     n/a

-mobile:
-  swipe: |
-    The input's name is read, then the hint text

 ---

 ## Code examples